Lint Staged Git Add Found Some Errors Please Fix Them and Try Committing Again

 v10

-footstep, please remove this.
-The automated behaviour ensures there are less race-conditions, since trying to run multiple git operations at the same time usually results in an error. - From
+- From v10.0.0onwards whatsoever new modifications to originally staged files will exist automatically added to the commit.
+If your task previously independent agit add togetherfootstep, please remove this.
+The automated behaviour ensures there are less race-conditions, since trying to run multiple git operations at the same time usually results in an error.

-onwards, lint-staged uses git stashes to better speed and provide backups while running.
-Since git stashes crave at least an initial commit, you shouldn't run lint-staged in an empty repo. - From
+- From v10.0.0onwards, lint-staged uses git stashes to better speed and provide backups while running.
+Since git stashes crave at least an initial commit, you shouldn't run lint-staged in an empty repo.

-onwards, lint-staged will abort the commit if linter tasks undo all staged changes.
-To permit creating an empty commit, please apply the--let-empty
+- From v10.0.0onwards, lint-staged will abort the commit if linter tasks undo all staged changes.
+To permit creating an empty commit, please apply the--let-emptyoption.

 Command line flags